snotskie/EpistemicNetworkAnalysis.jl/README.md

 This gives a rotation such that there is a stronger correlation between the connections on the right and being in the treatment group, and a stronger correlation between the connections on the left and being in the control group.

+What this highlights is the difference of the mean networks between the two groups.

 #### Moderated Means Rotation

 Given a set of rival explanatory variables ("confounds", v), use a regression rotation, where the explantory variable of interest is a dummy group variable (g), where 0 represents the control group and 1 the treatment group; and also include in the regression the confounds and the interaction between the grouping variable and the confounds.